FAQs

 Who is NoVo's leadership team?

 NoVo’s operations, partnerships and finances are guided and led by a team rather than an executive director.
-The leadership team consists of the following individuals: Peter Buffett, Co-President; Jennifer Buffett, Co-President; Sangeeta Budhiraja, Vice President, Programs; Gary Schwartz, Vice President, Administration; and Matthew Tye, Vice President, Organizational Development.
+The leadership team consists of the following individuals: Peter Buffett, Co-President; Jennifer Buffett, Co-President; Sangeeta Budhiraja, Vice President; and Matthew Tye, Vice President.

 Who are NoVo's board of directors?